PriyankitSingh/VideoChat750/README.md

 1. In a terminal navigate to the project folder.

 2.Create an http server by running the command:

-In Python 2:
-"python -m SimpleHTTPServer"
+ -In Python 2: "python -m SimpleHTTPServer"

-In Python 3:
-"python -m http.server"
+ -In Python 3: "python -m http.server"

 3. In chrome go to "localhost:8000", by typing it in the address bar.